Conan of Cornwall

 Conan was a medieval Bishop of Cornwall.

 Conan was nominated by King Æthelstan.
 He was consecrated between July 924 and 932.
 He died between 946 or 953 and November 955.

 However, in the view of historian D. P. Kirby, it was almost certainly in 936 that Æthelstan "established Bishop Conan at St. Germans".

+As Witness

+Conan is cited as a witness in the following charters, given by their Sawyer number: